obsidianmd/obsidian-help/en/Editing and formatting/Basic formatting syntax.md

 Text inside `backticks` on a line will be formatted like code.

+If you want to put backticks in a inline code block, surround it with double backticks like so: inline ``code with a backtick ` inside``.

 ### Code blocks

 To format a block of code, surround the code with triple backticks.